transposit-connectors/slack_new_user_notifications/README.md

 # Slack New User Notifications
-# Sending a Welcome Message to a New User

 > _Updated July 2019: This are specific instructions for use in Transposit.
 For other methods, check the Slack API website.
 Interested in reading more?
 Check out the [blog post](https://www.transposit.com/blog/2019.07.22-slack-blueprint/) we wrote about it!_